Attack on Reginald Denny

 Reginald Oliver Denny (born 1953) is a former construction truck driver who was pulled from his truck and severely beaten during the 1992 Los Angeles riots.
-His attackers, a group of Black men who came to be known as the "L.A.
-Four", targeted Denny because he was White.
+His attackers, a group of black men who came to be known as the "L.A.
+Four", targeted Denny because he was white.
 The attack was captured on video by a news helicopter and broadcast live on U.S. national television.

-Four other Black L.A. residents who had been witnessing the attack on live television came to Denny's aid, placing him back in his truck and driving him to the hospital.
-Denny suffered a fractured skull and impairment of his speech and his ability to walk, for which he underwent years of rehabilitative therapy.
+Four other black L.A. residents who had witnessed the attack on live television came to Denny's aid, placing him back in his truck and driving him to the hospital.
+Denny suffered a fractured skull and impairment of his speech and ability to walk, for which he underwent years of rehabilitative therapy.
 After unsuccessfully suing the City of Los Angeles, Denny moved to Arizona, where he worked as an independent boat mechanic and has mostly avoided media contact.

 Background

+Denny was born in 1953 in Lansing, Michigan.
+His parents moved to Sylmar, Los Angeles, when he was a child.
+At the time of the attack, Denny worked as a truck driver in Los Angeles.